ahy3nz/fastpayges/_posts/2022-01-28-catsketball.md

 - For most people, no one has a strong sense of who performs well in which categories, besides points

-- If you compete against a new player each week, you don't know how your _opponent_ will perform in each category, and you especially don't know which categories are easy victories, possibly winnable, and downright impossible to win
+- If you compete against a new player each week, you don't know how your _opponent_ will perform in each category, and you especially don't know which categories are easy victories, possibly winnable, or downright impossible to win

-- If you have a couple of streaming spots to pick up a player from the waiver wire, it would be nice to be informed of who's the waiver wire pickup.
+- If you have a couple of streaming spots to pick up a player from the waiver wire, it would be nice to be informed of who is the correct waiver wire pickup.
 Not only will player news/injuries shake up waiver wire, but you might also want to consider if you should prioritze rebounds, steals, blocks, FG%, or 3PM, as a waiver wire pickup might be crucial to swinging a category your way

 # The problem